vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/discount-rules-and-rewards.md

 <message-box type="info" heading="More on Settings Objects">

-See the [Settings Objects](#settings-objects) section below for more information on Settings objects.
+See the [Settings Objects](../settings-objects/) documentation for more information on Settings objects.

 </message-box>